 Being a popular plant for landscaping, many varieties that differ in plant habit, foliage colouration and flower colour have been developed over the years.

 Westringia featured in the 04-09-2020 edition of Get Results Gardening, a newsletter-style, mini-magazine with an emphasis on the subtropics and South East Queensland.
-It covers Australian natives suitable for growing in suburban as well as exotics plus lots of other gardening technique, design ideas and trends.
+It covers selected Australian natives suitable for growing in suburbia as well as exotics plus lots of other gardening technique, design ideas and trends.
 Get a three month trial for free and without obligation with a simple email request.
 More information at calyx.com.au/getresultsgardening.html.

 Westringia in the Landscape

 These photos will give you an idea of the growth habit and flower/foliage colours of various Westringia growing in Brisbane.
 Click for larger images.